MonsieurTib/keyed-semaphore/README.md

 # Keyed Semaphore for Go

-`keyed-semaphore` provides a semaphore implementation in Go where the locking is based on arbitrary keys (strings).
+`keyed-semaphore` provides a semaphore implementation in Go where the locking is based on arbitrary keys.
 This allows you to limit concurrency for operations associated with specific identifiers, rather than just globally.

-For example, you can use it to limit the number of concurrent operations per user ID, per resource ID, or any other string-based key.
+For example, you can use it to limit the number of concurrent operations per user ID, per resource ID, or any other comparable key type.

 ## Features

-*   **Key-Based Concurrency Limiting:** Limit concurrent access based on string keys.
+*   **Key-Based Concurrency Limiting:** Limit concurrent access based on generic keys (any Go `comparable` type).
+*   **Sharded Implementation for Enhanced Scalability:** Includes a `ShardedKeyedSemaphore` that distributes keys across multiple internal `KeyedSemaphore` instances.
+This significantly reduces lock contention and improves performance, especially under high load with many unique keys.
 *   **Configurable Concurrency:** Set the maximum number of concurrent acquirers *per key*.
 *   **Context-Aware Waiting:** The `Wait` method respects `context.Context` for cancellation and deadlines.
-*   **Non-Blocking TryWait:** A `TryWait` method is available to attempt acquiring the semaphore without blocking.
+*   **Non-Blocking TryWait:** A `TryWait` method is available to attempt acquiring the semaphore without blocking, also respecting `context.Context`.
 *   **Dynamic Creation:** Semaphores for keys are created on demand when first accessed.
-*   **Automatic Cleanup:** Internal resources associated with a key are cleaned up when the semaphore count for that key drops to zero.
+*   **Robust Memory Management:** Implemented reference counting for automatic and safe cleanup of internal resources associated with a key when it's no longer in active use, preventing memory leaks.
+*   **Improved Concurrency Safety:** Hardened against race conditions for reliable behavior under high concurrent access.

 ## Installation